-- Any intervention by a third party, whether solicited or not, with the object of facilitating the task of the Athlete or of helping his Horse, is considered unauthorised assistance and the Athlete is liable to be eliminated. - 2.
+- 1. Any intervention by a third party, whether solicited or not, with the object of facilitating the task of the Athlete or of helping his Horse, is considered unauthorised assistance and the Athlete is liable to be eliminated. - 2.
 In particular, the following are forbidden: - intentionally to take a lead from another Athlete; - to be followed, preceded or accompanied, on any part of the course, by any vehicle, bicycle, pedestrian, or horseman not in the competition; - to post friends at certain points to call directions or make signals in passing; - to have someone at an obstacle to encourage the Horse by any means whatsoever; - to tamper with the obstacles or any part of the course, including, for instance, flags, indicators, markers, notices, ropes, trees, branches, wire or fences, whether temporary or permanent. - 3.
-The use of any receiving apparatus by Athletes is strictly forbidden while mounted during the test. - Automatic recording of data during the test (e.g. heart beat monitoring, temperature, etc.) to be used for research purposes after the completion of the test is allowed. - For use of cameras on athletes or equipment see General Regulations.
-For FEI Named-Events request for use of cameras must be approved by FEI HQ, request for approval for other events must be reviewed by the Technical Delegate in consultation with the Organiser. - 4.
-Officials or spectators who draw the attention of an athlete to a deviation from the course are giving unauthorised assistance which may result in the elimination of the Athlete.
+The use of any receiving apparatus by Athletes is strictly forbidden while mounted during the test.

+Automatic recording of data during the test (e.g. heart beat monitoring, temperature, etc.) to be used for research purposes after the completion of the test is allowed.

+For use of cameras on athletes or equipment - see General Regulations.

+- 4. Officials or spectators who draw the attention of an athlete to a deviation from the course are giving unauthorised assistance which may result in the elimination of the Athlete.
 In such a case, an official is liable to be disciplined according to the "General Regulations". - 5.
 Any case of unauthorised assistance will be decided by the Ground Jury.